Vitamin C is probably one of the best-known vitamins around.

-A liposome is a very tiny sphere comprised of a outer wall of fat and an inner payload of any of a number of water-soluble substances.
-Of particular interest is that the outer fat wall is made of the same fat that makes up the normal cell membranes throughout the body: phospholipids.
+A liposome is a very tiny sphere comprised of an outer wall of fat (membrane) and an inner payload of any number of water-soluble substances.
+Of particular interest is that the liposome’s membrane is made of the same fat found in the cell membranes throughout your body: phospholipids.

 Because of this, liposomes have actually been studied as artificial models of cells.
-However, liposomes are vastly smaller than any of the cells in the body, allowing them to pass into the cells without difficulty.
+However, liposomes are vastly smaller than any of the cells in your body, allowing them to pass into cells without difficulty.

-What really makes the liposome so special is that can deliver its contents (nutrients) directly into the cells of the body without the consumption of energy.
-An added bonus, liposomes protect its contents from digestion or oxidation before the final delivery into the cells.
+What really makes the liposome so special is that can deliver its contents (nutrients) directly into the cells of your body without the consumption of energy.
+An added bonus, liposomes protect its contents from digestion or oxidation before the final delivery into your cells.

-When a nutrient can be delivered into the cells of the body, not be degraded before delivery, and not consume energy in the process, the effects of that nutrient can be optimized in a way that even intravenous delivery often does not match.
+When a nutrient can be delivered into the cells of your body, not be degraded before delivery, and not consume energy in the process, the benefits of that nutrient can be optimized in a way that even intravenous delivery often does not match.
 Liposomal vitamin C is great for that reason.

-A recent clinical trial by world-renowned vitamin C expert and pharmacologist, Steve Hickey, PhD, showed that liposomal vitamin C was able to produce serum levels of vitamin C nearly double those thought theoretically possible with any oral form of vitamin C.
+A recent clinical trial by world-renowned vitamin C expert and pharmacologist, Steve Hickey, Ph.D., showed that liposomal vitamin C was able to produce serum levels of vitamin C nearly double those thought theoretically possible with any oral form of the vitamin.